mumerfarooq/umr.io/data/blog/lessons-from-build-tony-fadell.md

 The following are additional pieces of wisdom from the book that resonated with me:

-- Being exacting and expecting great work is not micromangement.
-Your job is get the most out of your team.
+- Being exacting and expecting great work is not micromanagement.
+Your job is to get the most out of your team.
 - You will need a different team for product's v1 and v2.
-As the difference is distruption vs evolution.
+As the difference is disruption vs evolution.
-- You can only have one customer, even if you are a B2B2C bussiness.
+- You can only have one customer, even if you are a B2B2C business.
-- While inteterviewing worry about three things.
+- While interviewing, worry about three things.
 Who are they, What they have done and Why they have done it.
-- As a bussiness never outsource your problem before trying to fix it yourself.
-Specially if its crucial to the future success of the business.
+- As a business, never outsource your problem before trying to fix it yourself.
+Especially if it's crucial to the future success of the business.
-- Product manager main job is to make sure the teams do not lose sight of the main goal, which is happy customers.
+- Product manager's main job is to make sure the teams do not lose sight of the main goal, which is happy customers.
 - Mission driven assholes can be the best of assholes to work with.
 - Recognise the decision in terms of data vs opinion.
 Data cannot solve an opinion based problem.
 - Try to get better at storytelling.